How to Add Error Bars in Excel? (Step by Step)

 Things to Remember

-- The error bars in excel as the graphical representation that helps in visualizing the variability of data given on a two-dimensional framework.
+- The error bars in excel is the graphical representation that helps in visualizing the variability of data given on a two-dimensional framework.

-- Error bars in excel help in indicating the estimated error or uncertainty for giving a general sense of how accurate a measurement is.
+- It helps in indicating the estimated error or uncertainty for giving a general sense of how accurate a measurement is.

 - The accuracy is understood by the marker drawn over the original graph and its data points.

-- Error bars in excel usually by drawing cap-tipped lines extending from the center of the plotted data point.
+- Error bars usually by drawing cap-tipped lines extending from the center of the plotted data point.